gadgetman6/bluevoice-takehome/README.md

 I considered simply giving the entire document to a large-context model, such as Gemini 2.5 Pro / Flash as this would be an extremely simple solution to the problem.
 However, the cost and latency of large-context inference are much higher than embedding the document and retrieving relevant results.
 Therefore, I decided to move forward with the RAG implementation.

 #### Embeddings and Vector Store
 - For embeddings, I used OpenAI's embeddings model (text-embeddings-small) as it is heavily used across the industry.
-An alternative model would be the Gemini Vertex embeddings model, or
+An alternative model would be the Gemini Vertex embeddings model.
 - For the vector store, I used ChromaDB as it is open source and easy to run locally.

 #### LLM Choice